How to Use Fretboard Tones Maps

 I-V-vi-IV Chord Progression (C G Am F in the key of C)

-Where To Find Fretboard Maps
+Where to Find Fretboard Maps

 Complete Ebook: Chords Domination